Table Of Contents

 We do not offer a general-purpose way to edit dictionaries.
 Sometimes people use a XML-capable editor and enter all words by hand, others might use some simplified format and use a transformation to the TEI format.
 Either way is fine and depends on your preferences and skills.
 If unsure, it is best to ask on the mailing list.

-Most of the dictionaries have not been written by hand, but where imported from other free sources.
+Most of the dictionaries have not been written by hand but were imported from other free sources.
 The import centre gives an overview about which dictionaries have been imported with which program and is a good starting point for new importers.

 Please note that the fd-dictionaries repository does not contain all dictionaries.
 Those automatically imported from another source are kept outside of the version control system, because it is enough to have a reproducible importer script.